softprops/serverless-aws-rust/README.md

 * See the [serverless-rust plugin's documentation](https://github.com/softprops/serverless-rust) for more information on plugin usage.

 * See the [aws rust runtime's documentation](https://github.com/awslabs/aws-lambda-rust-runtime) for more information on writing Rustlang lambda functions

+## 👯 Contributing

+This template's intent is to set a minimal baseline for getting engineers up an running with a set of repeatable best practices.
+See something you'd like in this template that would help others?
+Feel free to [open a new github issue](https://github.com/softprops/serverless-aws-rust/issues/new).
+Pull requests are also welcome.